shanghoosh1/PGMJoins/README.md

 # PGMjoins
 Joins big tables in relational databases efficiently

+The code has been tested on Ubuntu 18.10

 # To compile:
 First cd into the folder "PGMjoins-master" then run “make -f Makefile CONF=Release”